byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 ## Background/Preparation
 - You should have finished the previous lab for a software, github, and PlatformIO intro.
-- You should have the student code downloaded as a .zip file from github.
-Extract it and open it in VS Code (found here: [student code](https://github.com/byu-ecen-192/y-board-buttons-switches)).
+- You should have the [student code](https://github.com/byu-ecen-192/y-board-buttons-switches)(click here) downloaded as a .zip file from github.
+Right click on the file to extract it and then go to VS Code to open it.
 Make sure PlatformIO is working properly.

 ## Equipment and Materials